efabless/caravel-sim-infrastructure/cocotb/README.md

   -cov                  enable code coverage

+  -checkers_en          enable whitebox models checkers and coverage no need
+                        to use -cov

   -corner CORNER [CORNER ...], -c CORNER [CORNER ...]
                         Corner type in case of GL_SDF run has to be provided

   -keep_pass_unzip      Normally the waves and logs of passed tests would be
                         zipped.
 Using this option they wouldn't be zipped

+  -caravan              simulate caravan instead of caravel

+  -emailto EMAILTO [EMAILTO ...], -mail EMAILTO [EMAILTO ...]
+                        mails to send results to when results finish

+  -seed SEED            run with specific seed

+  -no_wave              disable dumping waves

+  -sdf_setup            targeting setup violations by taking the sdf mamximum
+                        values

+  -clk CLK              define the clock period in ns default = 25 ns

+  -lint                 generate lint log -v must be used

 ```
 Refer to [examples](doc/commands_example/README.md)